samervin/python-web-server/resume/resume.md

-## Engineer at [Hudl](https://www.hudl.com/) since May 2016
+## Engineer at [Hudl](https://www.hudl.com/) May 2016 to July 2019

-As a quality engineer, I write and maintain an internal framework used for automatic regression testing.
+As a quality engineer, I wrote and maintained an internal framework used for automatic regression testing.

 - Supports API, UI, and native platform testing.
 - Tests written as Gherkin scenarios using [Behave](https://github.com/behave/behave).